Skip to Main Content

 What's the typical prep time needed?

-Prep time varies by project complexity.
-Features typically need 6-12 weeks of art department prep, while commercials may need 2-4 weeks.
-We'll assess your specific requirements and recommend appropriate timelines.
+Prep time differs by project complexity.
+Features mostly need 6-12 weeks of art department prep, while commercials may need 2-4 weeks.
+We'll check your specific needs and recommend appropriate timelines.

 Do your art directors speak English?

-Yes, our art directors are fluent English speakers with extensive international production experience.
-German film professionals routinely work in English, and many facilities including Babelsberg and Bavaria Studios offer English-speaking staff throughout their operations.
+Yes, our art directors are fluent English speakers with extensive global shoots experience.
+German film pros routinely work in English.
+Many facilities including Babelsberg and Bavaria Studios give English-speaking staff across their operations.

 Need an Art Director?